lukephills/sikky/README.md

 Debugging and server testing can be done within  `VSCode`.

 A complete bundle time is assumed to be around 2 ms, and 4 ms for the browser tests.
-Depends on your computer and the size of your source files.
+Depends on your computer and the size of your source files

+**Note!** Version 1.0 will be pushed by tomorrow.
+It will change it all!!
+See the Readme on the **next** branch for upcoming changes.

 ## Features